geekgirljoy/HuntAndPeck/README.md

 Hunt And Peck is a game that I wrote to help my son learn the placement of the keys on the keyboard and its designed to enhance your ability to find and remember where computer keyboard keys are.
 Are you ready to put your hunt and peck abilities to the test?

-Hunt And Peck is a game designed to enhance your ability to find and remember the placement of keys on a computer keyboard.
-It was initially developed by me to help my son learn the keyboard layout.
-Are you ready to put your hunt and peck abilities to the test?

 The game utilizes PyQt and a "web-view" to load an offline HTML, CSS, and JavaScript game/application.

 Objective: